 Bitcoin Exchanges

 The vast majority of people will buy their bitcoin on an exchange, which is like a hub where you can buy and sell bitcoin.
 You set up an account at the exchange, connect it to your bank using popular fintech services you know and trust, then deposit money into your account.
-The exchange will likely credit your account and allow you to buy bitcoin immediately at the current price, but it will take anywhere from 3 days up to two weeks for the transaction to clear and the bitcoin to be available for withdrawal.
+The exchange will likely credit your account and allow you to buy bitcoin immediately at the current price, but it will take anywhere from 3 days up to two weeks for the transaction to clear and the bitcoin to be available for withdrawal to your bitcoin wallet.

 P2P Bitcoin Trades